-Nice to meet you, I'm Bryan
+Nice to meet you, I'm Dr. Bryan

 I am Dr. Bryan O. Rojas-Araúz, a bilingual and bicultural licensed psychologist.